What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 7. Scarves: Useful, Not Just Decorative

 I didn’t cover my head anywhere, but my scarf came in handy more times than I expected.
 It was great for sun protection and for moments when I wanted a bit more coverage.
 Also, scarves are an easy way to add color to neutral outfits.
-For what to wear in Morocco as a female tourist, a lightweight scarf is a small item with many uses.
 A scarf also came in handy in the desert to shield my ears and mouth when it got really windy.

 8. What to Wear in Marrakech vs. Other Locations